CharlesPikachu/videodl/README.md

   If you see a similar `command not found` / `not recognized` error, N_m3u8DL-RE is not installed correctly or not available on your `PATH`.

 - **[Node.js](https://nodejs.org/en)**: Currently, Node.js is only used in `YouTubeVideoClient`, `CCTVVideoClient` and `TencentVideoClient` to execute certain JavaScript code for video parsing.
-  Therefore, if you don’t need to use `YouTubeVideoClient` and `TencentVideoClient`, you can safely skip installing this CLI tool.
+  Therefore, if you don’t need to use `YouTubeVideoClient`, `CCTVVideoClient` and `TencentVideoClient`, you can safely skip installing this CLI tool.
   A quick way to check whether Node.js has been installed successfully is to open a terminal (or Command Prompt on Windows) and run,
   ```bash
   node -v (npm -v)